Verbal self-defense: Verbal aikido

 Through the methods and exercises taught in verbal aikido training, the practitioner works on developing a sense of self-control, an assertive style of communication, and the practice of deliberate intention.

 Applications

-Developed and taught widely in police academy settings, it finds significant relevance in today's everyday workplace as well as schools, public processing centers, help desks and even mall security level guards.
-While it may seem counter intuitive, teaching adolescents this valuable skill has shown to reduce frustration in their daily lives as they feel more in control of conflict, while learning how to follow a path to safety and resolution.
+Verbal self-defense techniques are widely taught in police academies and have also been applied in workplaces, schools, public service environments, help desks and private security settings.
+Some educational and conflict-resolution program have incorporated these methods for adolescents, with proponents suggesting they may help participants manage interpersonal conflict and developcommunication strategies aimed at de-escalation and personal safety.

 Influential contributors

 Several people are considered to be significant contributors to the field of verbal self-defense.
 These include people who were early pioneers to advocate for the importance of verbal defense skills, developers of new techniques for verbally defensive tactics, and internationally recognized and known trainers.